 Your Official Guide To Jackson County Indiana

-Subscribe to our newsletter to keep up to date on the happenings in Jackson County.
+Keep up to date on the happenings in Jackson County.

 Visit our many outdoor gems, hop in our shops, and enjoy our seasonal shows.
 Click on here to visit our gallery and discover the unexpected in Jackson County, Indiana.

 View all special events by selecting a date in the calendar or by clicking the red bar for a full list.

 Jackson County, IN

 With a large collection of outdoor recreation areas and family friendly activities, visitors can find a range of activities by contacting us at the Jackson County Visitor Center.
 Making it an easy trip form any direction, we are an hour south of Indianapolis, an hour north of Louisville, KY, an hour from Cincinnati, OH, and a hop-skip-and-a-jump from Bloomington and Nashville, Indiana.
 Our wide array of family friendly events and festivals, make it possible for you to create unforgettable moments.
 We encourage you to make us your go-to for all of the information you may need to plan your next adventure to Jackson County, Indiana.